Fenerz07/Fenerz07/README.md

 🚀 About Me

-- I love working with JavaScript, Python, C#, Nextjs, and many more modern technologies.
+- I love working with C, Python, C#, JavaScript, and many more modern technologies.
 - Currently working on several personal projects.
 - Always looking for new collaboration opportunities and ways to learn something new.
 - Open to mentorship or being mentored.